 5. Input and compare

 Input the final flexible budget from an accounting period into your accounting software to compare it to the expenses you initially anticipated.
 You can analyze the data and identify areas that need improvement.
 A flexible budget can also help in future budget forecasting.

 Example of a flexible budget

-Company B has budgeted for $5 million in revenue and $1 million in cost of goods sold.
-The company has determined that $400,000 of the $1 million of the cost of goods sold is fixed and $600,000 of the cost of goods sold will vary based on its revenue.
-This means that the variable, or flexible, the amount of cost of goods sold is 12% of the company's revenue.
+A company budgets for $5 million in revenue and $1 million in COGS.
+The company determines that $400,000 of the $1 million of the COGS comprise fixed costs and $600,000 of the COGS may vary based on revenue.
+This means that the variable or flexible amount of COGS is 12% of the company's revenue.
 Here are the company's calculations:

-At the end of the accounting period, Company B determines that it actually had sales that equaled $6 million, which is $1 million more anticipated.
-Using the flexible budget, the fixed cost of goods would remain at $400,000, while the variable portion of the cost of goods would have been adjusted to $720,000 to reflect the 12% designated for this portion of the cost of goods.
+At the end of the accounting period, the company determines that its actual sales equaled $6 million, which is $1 million more than it anticipated.
+Using the flexible budget, the fixed cost of goods remains at $400,000, while the variable portion of the cost of goods adjusts to $720,000 to reflect the 12% designated for this portion of the cost of goods.
 The following are the company's calculations: